jsmolka/jsmolka.github.io/content/blog/shinedown-concert.md

   {{<figure src="shinedown-concert.jpg">}}
 {{</figures>}}

 The concert itself was amazing.
 Brent Smith, the lead singer, mixed his almost studio like performance with some short and inspiring dialogs with the crowd.
-The chosen songs were among their best and a few were altered to something I’ve never heard before, such as a heavier version of Simple Man with everybody singing along.
+The chosen songs were among their best and a few were altered to something I’ve never heard before, such as a heavier version of Simple Man with everybody singing along (future me here, [this one](https://www.youtube.com/watch?v=8IF_aFuJ7MM)).
 The songs I remember hearing are listed down below to prevent forgetting this awesome night.

 - [Simple Man](https://www.youtube.com/watch?v=rgFQ6WmxdMs)
 - [Sound Of Madness](https://www.youtube.com/watch?v=WGt-8adyabk)